 On August 1, 2007, we entered into an employment agreement with Grant Russell providing for his continued service as our Chief Financial Officer and Executive Vice President.
 Effective July 1, 2023, the Compensation and Human Capital Committee increased Mr. Russell's annual base salary to \$465,750; it had previously been \$450,000 in 2022 back to May 2017, when it was increased to \$425,000 since May 1, 2017.
 He is also eligible to receive such periodic, annual or other bonuses as the Board of Directors in its sole discretion shall determine and to participate in all bonus plans established for our senior executives.
 The agreement also provides that Mr. Russell may be awarded, at the sole discretion of the Board of Directors, stock options and other awards under any plan or arrangement for which our senior executives are eligible.
 The level of his participation in any such plan or arrangement shall be determined by the Board of Directors in its sole discretion.
 To the greatest extent permissible under the Code and the regulations thereunder, options granted to Mr. Russell shall be incentive stock options within the meaning of Section 422 of the Code.
-He is also eligible to participate in all employee benefit plans which are generally available to our senior executives and entitled to receive fringe benefits and perquisites comparable to those of our other senior executives.
+He is also eligible to our other senior executives.